fectec/JohnDeereSTM32RaspPi/README.md

 ## Bonus - OLED Screen

 The *I2C internal peripheral* was configured to communicate with a *128x64 OLED screen* (although it is possible to use a 128x32 screen).
 Then, functions were developed so it would be possible to display images sending *commands* and *data* in the format of a *buffer*.

+## Bonus - PWM for Micro Servo

+A *TIM internal peripheral* was used to generate a PWM signal and control a Micro Servo, simulating the movement of the steering wheel.

 ## Demos